AdamPetrovic2000/Signals-and-systems/README.md

 Examples:
 The examples in the application are designed in such a way that the user first calculates the example and draws the signal waveform or its spread based on the calculated result.
 In order to allow the user to write code, a simple code editor is provided in the application that allows automatic writing of variables and built-in functions.
 The shortcut to use this feature is CTRL+SPACE.
-The code editor was created using the open source project CodeMirror available at: https://codemirror.net/5/.The solution is also included in the attachments and can be viewed via the show answer button.
+The code editor was created using the open source project CodeMirror available at: https://codemirror.net/5/.
+The solution is also included in the attachments and can be viewed via the show answer button.

 Other features: